 Course Description: Explores the history of public health, from the plague hospitals of Renaissance Italy to the current and future prospects for global health initiatives, emphasizing the complex biological, cultural, and social dimensions of health, sickness, and medicine across time and space.

-Main Instructor: Claire Edington, PhD, is an assistant professor in the department of History.
+Common Instructor: Claire Edington, PhD, is an assistant professor in the department of History.
 Professor Edington’s research interests include the history of medicine and public health.
 She is currently completing a book manuscript on the social history of psychiatry and mental illness in French colonial Vietnam.
 Read more about Dr. Edington plus tips for success in this course.